-The genus Phalaenopsis comprises about 50 species and over 32,000 registered hybrids.
-They produce oval, fleshy, sometimes mottled green leaves, and flowers that remain in bloom for a long while.
+The genus Phalaenopsis comprises about 50 species and over 32,000 registered hybrids which produce oval, fleshy, sometimes mottled, green leaves.
+Their flowers remain in bloom for a long while.
 Moth orchids are one of the easiest orchids to grow in the home.
-With a few basic requirements, these plants will reward its owner with several months of beautiful blooms.
-It is recommended that, when the blooms are finished, cut the spike down to the level of the leaves – that was, the plant will bloom with larger flowers and a strong stem within a year.
-Unlike many other orchids, Phalaenopsis can be repotted anytime, though it is usually best to do so when not in bloom.
+With a few basic requirements, these plants will reward owners with several months of beautiful blooms.
+It's recommended that, when the blooms are finished, the spike is cut down to the level of the leaves – that way, the plant will bloom with larger flowers, and produce a strong stem within a year.
+Unlike many other orchids, Phalaenopsis can be repotted at anytime, but it is usually best to do so when not in bloom.